geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 It's like having the number overflow.
 It's pretty much always not an intended behavior.
 Unless, I don't know if people do increase the stuff for uint.
 Maybe people use the wrap around for uint for other stuff.
 But for signed integers, for floats, I can imagine a float doesn't have this problem.
 So maybe just int.

 ##### **Geohot** [[01:07:26](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4046)]
 I don't think people use this as an intended behavior.
 Maybe that's fine.
-Because when we start to come...
+Because when we start to come..

 ##### **Chenyu** [[01:07:39](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4059)]
 When we start to consider overflow in these min, max, and more math formula stuff, that's a lot of your implementation details of those dtypes.